-We are asking in this submission that the Mamre West Precinct REMAINS in the WSEA SEPP.
+I am asking in this submission that the Mamre West Precinct REMAINS in the WSEA SEPP.

-We along with other Residents of Mandalong Close have participated in a 5 year + process, to be included in the WSEA SEPP, providing at least 100 Hectares of employment land, well located & serviced in an area clearly in high demand.
+Along with other Residents of Mandalong Close, I have participated in a 5 year + process, to be included in the WSEA SEPP, providing at least 100 Hectares of employment land, well located & serviced in an area clearly in high demand.